jamie1911/email-catcher/README.md

 * If you want to use the summary feature, your account must be allowed to use the Amazon Titan Model `amazon.titan-text-lite-v1`
 * install/have npm locally to allow deploy.py to build and deploy the front end
 * install/have python locally with venv module installed
-* install python requirements.txt file
+* install python deploy_requirements.txt file
 * have pulumi local environment setup
-* run `python deploy.py --command preview --stack NAME OF STACK --region us-east-2 (default)
+* run `python deploy_pulumi.py --command preview --stack NAME OF STACK --region us-east-2 (default)
 * if the above works and the changes look okay, change --command to up

 ## Demo